christinakouridi/babygie/README.md

 # Technical Introduction

 ## Installation

-Most easily accomplished using the included `Dockerfile`.
+There are few important notes to sequence environment setup correctly:

-If you choose to install without Docker, a few important notes to sequence correctly:
+- In a fresh virtual env, install Python 3.8

-- In a fresh virtual env, install `torch` and `torchvision`
+- Install `torch==1.5.1` and `torchvision==0.6.1`
-- Then follow the [torch-geometric setup instructions](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) (note the need to specify Torch and CUDA versions to set up correctly)
+- Then follow the [torch-geometric setup instructions](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) (note the need to specify Torch and CUDA versions to set up correctly, e.g. `CUDA=cu102 and TORCH=1.5.0`)
 - `pip install -r requirements.txt` to install key remaining dependencies
 - Finish by locally installing `gym-minigrid` (included in this repo) rather than the version hosted on pip -- there are a couple of breaking changes in the pypi version